eclipse/upm/docs/apichanges.md

- * **lcm1602/jhd1313m1** These drivers had been rewritten in C, with C++ wrappers and placed into their own libraries in the previous version of UPM, however, the original C++ implementation was kept in the lcd/i2clcd library for compatibility reasons with existing code.
+ * **lcm1602/jhd1313m1** These drivers had been rewritten in C, with C++ wrappers and placed into their own libraries in the previous version of UPM, however, the original C++ implementation was kept in the lcd library for compatibility reasons with existing code.
  To avoid collisions with the header files, the new *lcm1602* and *jhd1313m1* drivers had their C++ headers renamed to use a **.hxx** suffix.

-    In this version of UPM, the *lcm1602* and *jhd1313m1* drivers have been removed from the lcd/i2clcd library.
+    In this version of UPM, the *lcm1602* and *jhd1313m1* drivers have been removed from the lcd library.
 In addition, the header files for the new implementation have been renamed from their **.hxx** suffix to the normal **.hpp** suffix.